 - Limited functionality

-A contemporary tool for data exploration and visualisation is Apache Superset.
+A contemporary tool for data exploration and visualization is Apache Superset.
 It is a big data handling open-source software application tool.

 The recent version is 2.4.5 and 3.0.0 is in preview.